fernandoacorreia/play-silhouette-pastebin/README.md

 #### Change password

-An authenticated user, or a user which has clicked on a link with a password reset token, will be able to change the password of their application credential.
+An authenticated user, or a user which has clicked on a link with a password reset token, will be able to change the password of their application credentials.

-This only applies to user accounts which have signed up and created an application credential.
+This only applies to user accounts which have signed up and created application credentials.

 #### Sign out